PBC has reservations about superior court judges’ appointment

 The JCP has now become a consortium which is appointing its blue-eyed judges for the superior judiciary, abolishing completely the role of the Parliamentary Committee as well as giving no importance to the opinion of the representative of Pakistan Bar Council,” Abid Saqi said.

-It is pertinent to mention here that the Judicial Commission of Pakistan was established under the 18th Constitutional Amendment, which appoints judges to the Supreme Court, High Courts and Federal Shariat Court under Article 175-A of the Constitution.
+The Judicial Commission of Pakistan was established under the 18th Constitutional Amendment, which appoints judges to the Supreme Court, High Courts and FSC under Article 175-A of the Constitution.

-The JCP consists of (i) Chief Justice of Pakistan - Chairman; four most senior Judges of the Supreme Court as Members, a former Chief Justice or a former Judge of the Supreme Court of Pakistan to be nominated by the Chief Justice of Pakistan, in consultation with the [four] member Judges, for a term of two years - Member; Federal Minister for Law and Justice as Member, Attorney-General for Pakistan as Member, a Senior Advocate of the Supreme Court of Pakistan nominated by the Pakistan Bar Council for a term of two years as Member.

-The Commission recommends the appointment of judges to the Parliamentary Committee, consist of eight members including four members from the Senate and four members from the National Assembly, which has the authority to approve or disapprove it.

 Abid Saqi said apart from this, matters related to the Financial Action Task Force (FATF) would also be raised during the APC adding that how a lawyer could share information to it about his clients adding that the government could not force the legal fraternity to share such kind of information about its clients.

-To a question Syed Qalbe Hassan reiterated that they were united at one common platform and will support Justice Qazi Faez Isa adding that after the Supreme Court quashed the presidential reference against the judge, they had fielded a review petition in the apex court to the extent of its directions given to Federal Board of Revenue.
-Meanwhile, Abid Saqi said during their meeting, they had decided that the upcoming elections in the bar Council being held on November 14 will be conducted through the biometric system.
+To a question Qalbe Hassan reiterated that they were united at one common platform and will support Justice Qazi Faez Isa adding that after the SC quashed the presidential reference against the judge, they had fielded a review petition in the apex court to the extent of its directions given to Federal Board of Revenue.